hcarv-itb/SimFound_v2/docs/_build/html/_sources/protein_design.rst.txt

     This can be made with a set of instructions that are executed on Jupyter, script or CLI.
     The required steps are usually:

-       #.
-Define the simulation box.
+       * Define the simulation box.

-       #.
-Which molecules and how many are in the simulation.
+       * Which molecules and how many are in the simulation.

-       #. how to simulate it.
+       * How to simulate it.

     ...
     #TODO: AMBER to openMM import